JACoW-org/docs-ECRIS/docs/General/editing.md

 ![](img/cannotwithdraw.png)

-Another state that will disable the editing by the submitter is while the SPC is reviewing the abstract:
+Another state that will disable the editing by the submitter is reviewing the abstract:

 ![](img/cannotedit.png)